 In the Gospels, God’s power worked through Jesus to do miracles.
 The Gospel of Mark presents,

-Jesus’s miracles were unique by the great number of miracles in contrast to the rest of the Bible and ancient world.
+Jesus’s miracles were unique by the great number of miracles that the Gospels recorded in contrast to the rest of the Bible and ancient world.
 Jesus’s miracles were selfless unlike the illusions of the ancient world.
 In the ancient classical world, people did illusions for pay, influence, and authority unlike Jesus of Nazareth.
 Ancient people did illusions in ceremonies and rituals also unlike Jesus.

 The type of miracles attributed to Christ were unknown in the ancient classical world.
 Ancient people did not simply believe any superstition.
-The Greco-Roman world rejected any resurrection (cf. Acts 17:32).
-However, the resurrection of the dead was essential to the Jewish faith.
+The Greco-Roman world rejected resurrection — the bodily rising alive from death (cf. Acts 17:32).
+However, the bodily resurrection of the dead was essential to the Jewish faith.
+The resurrection of Jesus is the central belief of the Christian faith.
 The miracles attributed to Jesus were Jewish in nature and not pagan.
 Jesus’s miracles stood apart from all others.

 Evidence of Jesus’s Greatest Miracle

-Critical scholars recognize that the first converts sincerely believed that they experienced Jesus risen from the dead.
-Sources predating the Christian Scriptures include Paul’s creedal tradition and Peter’s sermon at Pentecost that attest to how the church started because various witnesses experienced Jesus risen from the dead (Acts 2:14–36; 1 Cor 15:3–8).
+Critical scholars recognize that the first converts sincerely believed their experiences of Jesus risen from the dead.
+Sources predating the Christian Scriptures include Paul’s creedal tradition and Peter’s sermon at Pentecost attest to how the church started because various witnesses experienced Jesus risen from the dead (Acts 2:14–36; 1 Corinthians 15:3–8).

 Historians recognize that 1 Corinthians 15:3–5 is an ancient creed tracing to the beginning of the church and to experiences of Jesus’s resurrection from the time immediately following Jesus’s death on the cross.
-Early Christians recorded those who believed that Jesus bodily rose from the dead and believed they touched Jesus’s scars and ate with him after Jesus rose (Luke 23:36–43; John 20:19–29; 21:4–14).
+Early Christians recorded those who believed that Jesus bodily rose from the dead and experienced touching Jesus’s scars and ate with him after Jesus resurrected (Luke 23:36–43; John 20:19–29; 21:4–14).

-Historians recognize that a persecutor of the church, Saul of Tarsus, experienced an appearance of Jesus’s resurrected and he converted to the faith (1 Cor 15:3–8).
-Likewise, historians admit that Jesus’s brothers disbelieved, and they came to believe and became preachers because of experiencing Jesus’s resurrection (1 Cor 9:5; Gal 1:18–19).
-Jesus’s resurrection has the best explanative power to account for all of these facts.
+Historians recognize that a persecutor of the church, Saul of Tarsus, experienced an appearance of Jesus resurrected and he converted to the faith (1 Corinthians 15:3–8).
+Likewise, historians admit that Jesus’s brothers disbelieved, and they came to believe and became preachers by experiencing Jesus’s resurrection (1 Corinthians 9:5; Galatians 1:18–19).
+Jesus’s resurrection has the greatest explanative power to account for the early witnesses Jesus’s resurrection that changed their way of living.

 “And he said, ‘No, father Abraham, but if someone goes to them from the dead, they will repent.’
 He said to him, ‘If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.’”
 (Luke 16:30–31; cf. John 8:42–47).

-Believers love and follow Jesus with all their mind and emotions, and they find Jesus’s miracles to be compelling and life-changing evidence.
-Lives change in apparent ways when believers come to Jesus trusting Him for eternal life, turning from their sins, and rising from baptism into newness of life.
+Believers love and follow Jesus with all their mind and affections, and they find Jesus’s miracles to be compelling and life-changing evidence.
+Lives change in apparent ways when believers come to Jesus trusting Him for eternal life, turning from their sins, and rising from baptism into newness of life (Romans 6:3–5; Colossians 2:12–13).
 If anyone wants to experience that change into a new life, they can believe and follow the faith that Jesus is the Christ.